Explore our expert-made templates & start with the right one for you.

 Using schema-on-read to create transformations

-Since Upsolver is an end-to-end data lake ETL platform, we can easily verify that the field we want to use in a transformation will be viable, e,g, ensure that this field contains data in a significant amount of events (density) and that the data is stored in the format we need (value distribution).
+Since SQLake is an end-to-end declarative data lake ETL platform, we can easily verify that the field we want to use in a transformation will be viable, for example to ensure that this field contains data in a significant amount of events (density) and that the data is stored in the format we need (value distribution).

-- Schedule a demo of Upsolver to learn how you can bridge the gap between the data analyst and the data lake
+- Schedule a demo to learn how you can bridge the gap between the data analyst and the data lake.